SSaratKS/react_vite_template/README.md

 # react_vite_template

-To test the application using Cypress enter the command
+## Cypress

+Install cypress in the local server using,

+cypress install

+Test the react application using,

 npx cypress open